mirashanouda/SmartWallet/README.md

 ![Wallet Server UML](https://github.com/mirashanouda/SmartWallet/assets/67865802/df1ba332-2235-485c-bb58-0d6de87ec0ca)

 ## **Specifications:**
+- The server should be always running to save the data of incomming clients.
+If the server is shut down, all users data are lost.
+- Clients can disconnect and reconnect as long as the server is running.
 - The user's National ID is the primary key in the stored database on the server.
 - Only a single server can be running at a single time.
 - Multiple clients are allowed to connect to the server but should enter the same user details.